 How do I handle unexpected or incorrect prompt responses?

 During verification, you can edit AI responses for all prompt types.
 For List of values, you can remove incorrect items with the trash icon or add new categories.
 For Yes/No, you can toggle the correct answer.
 For Range of values, you can adjust the numerical value directly.
+Use cntrl-f in the document viewer to find supporting text and place it in the evidence field.

 If You're Still Stuck...